AbiramiRathina/HotelReservationSystem/README.md

 hotel.
 Both the admin and the user are provided with different login pages to facilitate secured access to the functions of the application.
 The admin/user can rechange the password on clicking the forgot password button.
-The user can sign out from the application when he is done using the ap
+The user can sign out from the application when he is done using the app.

 User UI
 ----